South Kingstown High School: Athletics

 South Kingstown High School is the home of the Rebels, a Division 1 athletics department (except the hockey team which has recently moved to Division 2 from Division 3 after going 15–0–1 and making it to the state title game).
 The Rebels are particularly renowned for their formerly nationally ranked boys' soccer team, which made it to the state finals in 2007, the girls' and boys' track and field teams, both of which have been Class B Champions (and in 2009, the girls' track and field team overcame the La Salle Rams and Hope Blue Waves to become the girls' state champions), the boys' volleyball team, which won the state championship in 2009, 2012 and 2016, and the boys' tennis team, which defeated the Bishop Hendricken Hawks to win its 14th consecutive state championship in 2012.
 The tennis team would go on to win championships in 2015 and 2016.
 SKHS won the Division 1 Championship Cup in 2009 for its demonstrated athletic prowess.
 South Kingstown High School additionally has a wide variety of varsity and intramural sports.

 Criticism of the school's mascot

-South Kingstown High School has drawn criticism from its mascot, the Rebel, due to its connotation with the Confederate States of America.
-The mascot was first adopted in 1880, as a play on the fact that the school was in South Kingstown, however the representation of the eponymous rebel was an anchor, which it remains today.
-In the late 1960s and early 1970s, South Kingstown High School teams used to fly Confederate battle flags at sports games and use Johnny Reb as their mascot.
-The battle flag of the Army of Northern Virginia, the infamous Confederate Army unit commanded by Generals P. G. T. Beauregard and R.E.
-Lee, was put on the school's yearbook in 1969.
-Following the Charleston church shooting, the issue of renaming the High School's mascot was brought up to the South Kingstown School Committee, of which nothing came of.
-Jim Vincent, the president of the National Association for the Advancement of Colored People's chapter in Providence, Rhode Island was quoted saying he was not concerned with changing the name of the mascot.
-In 2020, after the murder of George Floyd and subsequent protests, a petition was started on Change.org to rename the school's mascot, but again, nothing came of it.
+Following the Charleston church shooting, the issue of renaming the High School's mascot was brought up to the South Kingstown School Committee.
+Jim Vincent, the president of the National Association for the Advancement of Colored People's chapter in Providence, Rhode Island, was quoted saying he was not concerned with changing the name of the mascot.

+In 2020, after the murder of George Floyd and subsequent protests, a petition was started on Change.org to rename the school's mascot, but no changes were made to the mascot.